kusari-network/kusari-docs/docs/deep-dives/staking.md

 | Misconduct   | 100% Slash                                                     | 100% Slash                                                                                                 | 100% Slash                                                  |

 !!! warning
-    All slashes include loss of all nominaors!
+    All slashes include loss of all nominators!

 ### **Chilling**